 Atheism is a journey without a destiny, a body without a soul, a religion without reason, life without meaning, a faith without hope, and a universe without God.

 Apart from just being a false religious worldview, atheism can also at times be considered a false religion, especially when it takes the form of vehement antitheism.
+See Is Atheism a Religion?
+(It also explains why atheism is a blind faith but Christianity is not.)
 There are several varieties or degrees of atheism, which lie outside the scope of this listing.
 Atheism is

 also listed in the Glossary.
 See CARM's